 Honeybees are small (13 mm x 3 mm), light brown to black; wasps are similar in size but clearly striped yellow and black; bumblebees vary in size from 13-25 mm x 5-10 mm, are furry and may have white, buff, orange or red posteriors and carry one or two yellow stripes.

-A swarm of honeybees numbers 1000s of bees and forms a tight cluster hanging somewhere like on a tree, shrub or wall.
+A swarm of honeybees numbers thousands of bees and forms a tight cluster hanging somewhere like on a tree, shrub or wall.
 Its size varies from that of a tennis ball to that of a rugby ball or larger.
 Large numbers of bees flying in and out of an opening or feeding on flowers does not constitute a swarm.
 Bumblebees and wasps do not swarm.

 The location of a swarm of honeybees will determine whether or not it can be collected by a beekeeper.
-He/she cannot remove an established colony from within walls, roof, chimney or hollow trees, but may be willing to take an accessible swarm if it is not too high from the ground.
+They cannot remove an established colony from within walls, roof, chimney or hollow trees, but may be willing to take an accessible swarm if it is not too high from the ground.
 Swarms often move on to a permanent nest site after only a few hours, so please check from time to time that a beekeeper is still required.

 About 350 beekeepers are members of the Cambridgeshire Beekeepers Association (CBKA).
 Many of these people may be willing to collect accessible swarms of honeybees from their own locality.
 The association maintains a list of members willing to collect and hive swarms.
 The list is held by the BBKA, District Council Offices and by local Police Stations.
 To request the assistance of a beekeeper call one of the contacts below.
 If you know a local beekeeper, please contact that person first as the swarm may have come from one of that person’s hives.